p-meier/hapi-api-version/README.md

 ## Documentation

-**hapi-versioning** works internally with rewriting urls.
+**hapi-api-version** works internally with rewriting urls.
 The process is very simple:

 1. Check if an `accept` header OR a custom header (default `api-version`) is present and extract the version
 2. If a version was extracted check if it is valid, otherwise respond with a status code `400`